Pegasust/la_template_rs/README.md

 - [x] Implement rough template_fs
 - [x] cf_fs: Categorize NaiveFS and RootedFS to PathInterpreter
-- [ ] cf_fs: Implicit absolute path converter for PathInterpreter?
+- [x] cf_fs: Implicit absolute path converter for PathInterpreter?
+SHOULD NOT: what if mem fs?
-- [ ] cf_fs: FileImpl should implement Read
+- [x] cf_fs: FileImpl should implement Read
 - [ ] la_template_rs: Implement main.rs.
 This provides a good overlook for resulting API
 - [ ] Unit test for replace_regex.rs
 - [ ] la_template_rs: Integration test using Docker container and copy